CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/webstore.md

 # Webstore object

 Each Magento installation is structurized with websites, stores and store views.
-Those are basic building blocks used to setup Magento installation.
+Those are considered the basic building blocks used to setup a Magento installation.

-**Magento website** represents the actual website that can be found under given URL.
+The **Magento website** represents the actual website that can be found under given URL.
 Each of **Magento websites** can have one or more **Magento stores**.
 Each of[Magento products](copernica-docs:MarketingSuite/magento-integration/object/product) has to be assigned to website to be visible on that website.

 **Magento store** should represent an actual store.
-Instead it represents a part of a Magento website with given [category](copernica-docs:MarketingSuite/magento-integration/object/category) to limit amount of products available inside given store. **Magento store** can have one or more **Magento views**.
+Instead it represents a part of a Magento website with the given [category](copernica-docs:MarketingSuite/magento-integration/object/category) or categories.

+To limit amount of products available inside given store. **Magento store** can have one or more **Magento views**.

 **Magento view** is the actual content that is displayed to the user.
-Usually it's used to display different languages.
+Usually it's used to display different languages or to show a different look and feel based on a product category.

-Webstore object aggregates this data into one object for convenience.
+The `Webstore` object aggregates this data into one object.

 [Customer](copernica-docs:MarketingSuite/magento-integration/object/customer),
 [order](copernica-docs:MarketingSuite/magento-integration/object/order),